BenyaminZojaji/Deep_Learning/Assignment 1/README.md

 ## Face Classification
 - Face Classification with **DeepFace** library.
-- Read 200 images from 4 different actors, use `ArcFace` model to get essential data we need and save them in a csv file.
+- Read 200 images from 4 different actors, use `ArcFace` model to get Feature vectors of them and save in a csv file.
 - Create MLP with tensorflow and fit data.

 | Algorithm | MLP |